AlejandroBaron/rps-cloud/README.md

 - PostgreSQL database to store metrics and model information
 - PyWebIO as the web serving and interface building
 - Markov chains as the model structure
-- Terraform as IaaC tool for cloud deployments, and Heroku as cloud provider
+- Terraform as IaC tool for cloud deployments, and Heroku as cloud provider

 Run docker-boot-clean.sh and you are good to go!
 Open localhost:80 and there you'll be able to play